 - What organizations?

-- Key people in the development of the system.
+- Who were key people in the development of the system?

 - Why were Indian Residential Schools established?